MCAC: A Model Counting Algorithm for Exact Computation of Error Metrics of Approximate Circuits: System used and Error Metrics

-Our system consists of the exact and approximate circuits and a subtractor that computes the difference of the two outputs.
-Let $y, \hat{y} \from \B^{n} \to \B^{m}$ denote the outputs of the exact and approximate circuits. $E= y - \hat{y}$ is the $m+1$ bit error, obtained as the output of the subtractor in the twos complement form.
-We denote the \emph{i}th bit of $y, \hat{y}$ and $ E$ as $y_{i}, \hat{y}_{i}$ and $ e_{i}$, respectively.
-Let $\mathbf{F}$ denote the formula for the system in the CNF form.
-Model counting or \#SAT computes the total number of satisfying solutions for $\mathbf{F}$, which we denote \id{sat-count(\mathbf{F})}. \id{sat-count}($e_i$) denotes \id{sat-count}$(\mathbf{F}\mid e_i=1)$.
+Our system consists of the exact and approximate circuits with $n$ input bits and a subtractor that computes the difference of the two outputs as shown in Figure \ref{fig:miter}.
+The Tseitin transformation is used to convert the synthesized system to a CNF formula $\mathbf{F}$.
+Model counting or \#SAT computes the total number of satisfying solutions for $\mathbf{F}$, which we denote \id{sat-count(\mathbf{F})}.